hhkaos/hhkaos.github.io/docs/about-me/my-facets.md

 # My facets

-Because of my Curiosity and entesrep spirit

-polyfacetical devrel, strategist, entrepreneur, .
-Marketer, software developer, community leader,...
+Mainly due to my curiosity and entrepreneurial spirit, over the years I have worn many different hats, which has led me to develop a multifaceted profile:
+* Software developer
+* Community leader & manager
+* Networker
+* Content producer
-Content producer and speaker.
-Product manager
+* Product manager
+* Entrepreneur
+* Mentor
+* Communicator
+* Marketer / SEO / Growth hacker
+* Developer Advocate
+* Strategist
+* ...

-Skills I have developed and tools.
+That is why I have developed skills in many of these fields and learned to use a wide variety of tools.

 import GiscusComponent from '@site/src/components/GiscusComponent';